 Well, not quite.
 The Durango has some stiff in-house competition, and its name is the Jeep Grand Cherokee.
 In fact, the Jeep is stiff competition for everybody; it’s just behind the Ford in sales, moving 100,737 units this year, and with Jeep growing faster than any American automaker, that isn’t likely to change anytime soon.
-And while it’s just as old as the Durango (though both models benefited from a 2014 update), the Grand Cherokee’s something-for-everybody versatility, and that go-anywhere reputation that comes with the Jeep brand, have helped it outpace its platform-mate, which is viewed as more of a one-trick pony.
+And while it’s just as old as the Durango (though both models benefited from a 2014 update), the Grand Cherokee’s something-for-everybody versatility and that go-anywhere reputation that comes with the Jeep brand have helped it outpace its platform-mate, which is viewed as more of a one-trick pony.

 The Durango has long gotten the “underrated” tag from we auto scribes, yet Americans would rather have the Jeep by a two-to-one margin.
-But how fair is that, and how different can FCA’s three-row SUVs really be?
+But how fair is that, and how different can FCA’s platform-sharing SUVs really be?
 That’s what we’ll tackle this week in this installment of Buy This, Not That.

 Tale of the tape